SwyserCo/TheScout/prd.md

 ## 4. Development Roadmap

-The firmware for The Scout will be developed in four distinct, sequential phases.
+The firmware for The Scout will be developed in five distinct, sequential phases.
 Use the corresponding PRD file for the detailed requirements of each phase.

 ### Phase 1: User Feedback Modules (LED & Buzzer)
 * **Goal**: Create non-blocking controllers for visual and audible feedback.